To Re-Community the Community

 Our compassionate care or community empowering ministries are firmly rooted in the Gospel of Jesus Christ.

 Pastor Jones leads our Sunday services, which are held in our sanctuary located directly above our dining hall.
+A children's service is also led at the same time.

 Currently on Facebook and YouTube